open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

       new_value: <new_value>
       aggregation_type: {sum, mean, max}

     # convert_resource_attributes_to_labels action converts all the resourde attributes to metric labels by default.
-Right now, it doesn't support selecting specific resource attributes as metric labels.
     - action: convert_resource_attributes_to_labels
 ```